jsaintro/publicnotes/Home Automation/Quantum Byte Notes.md

 ## ScrewUP
-Don't disable the internal graphics card You'll never get it back and it essentailly means the device is bricked
+Don't disable the internal graphics card You'll never get it back and it essentailly means the device is bricked.
+Also you might need an HDMI dummy connector to run headless.

 ## Linux Install